unparalleled-js/docs-1/connectors/workday-rest/new-worker-trigger.md

 ---

 # Workday REST - New worker trigger
 This trigger picks up workers that are created in your Workday instance.
 Each row is processed as a separate job.
 When first started, all existing workers will be processed as individual jobs.
-Subsequently, triggers when a worker is created.
+Subsequently, it triggers when a worker is created.

 It checks for new rows once every poll interval.
 The poll interval can be 10 mins or 5 mins, depending on your plan.
 Check the [Pricing and Plans page](https://www.workato.com/pricing?audience=general) to find out more.